 The New Flesh is an artist residency programme that commissions emerging artists working with moving image to produce new works using the facilities and costumes at Academy Costumes.
 The works are presented through LUX, one of the UK’s leading organisations for artist’s moving image.
-The New Flesh was established in 2017 by art collective ZOOX, who are Georgie Brinkman and Alex Wight, and was previously known as Academy AiR.
-Alongside each residency they curate a series of public-facing events including talks and screenings at LUX that explore the use of costume in artist’s moving image.
+The New Flesh was established in 2017 by Georgie Brinkman, and was previously known as Academy AiR.
+Alongside each residency Georgie curates a series of public-facing events including talks and screenings at LUX that explore the intersection of costume and artist’s moving image.

 Academy Costumes is one of the UK’s leading costumiers for film, TV and the performing arts.
 Over the last 30 years they have worked on productions such as Back to the Future II, Saving Private Ryan and War Horse, as well as making for individuals such as Prince and Kate Moss.